Hymns

 5. Value of Hymns:

-• Hymns aid worship by focusing our attention on God’s goodness and glory.
+• They aid worship by focusing our attention on God’s goodness and glory.

 • Classic hymns by composers like Martin Luther, Isaac Watts, and Charles Wesley continue to bless believers.

-• Modern hymn writers also contribute to turning biblical truth into poetic form.
+• Modern writers also contribute to turning biblical truth into poetic form.

 Evolution of Hymns